Welcome to today's edition of the Rush 24-7 podcast.

 Today's Labor Day.

-The big question on everybody's mind.
+And the big question on everybody's mind is horrible.

 Will I have a job tomorrow?

-We could spend our energy on reforming the health care system, the welfare system, on immunizing every two-year-old, and um, and still not have any Americans left unless we're prepared to seriously confront the issue of AIDS.
+We could spend our energy on reforming the health care system, the welfare system, on immunizing every two-year-old, and still not have any Americans left unless we're prepared to seriously confront the issue of AIDS.

 Bankruptcies are up.